Frequently Asked Questions

 Cedarville invites applications from high school students who possess strong academic records and a clear testimony of faith in Jesus Christ.
 A complete application includes the following:

-- Christian leader reference — This form must be completed by a pastor, deacon, Sunday school teacher, or other leader at the church you currently attend.
+• Christian leader reference — Your recommender (a pastor, deacon, Sunday school teacher, or other leader at the church you currently attend) will receive an email from Cedarville asking them to complete a recommendation form.
+No formal letter of recommendation is required.

 What high school courses do you recommend?